afnandamra/city_explorer_api/README.md

 ### Lab 8 : 23-2-2021

 23-02-2021 6:00pm -  Application now has a fully-functional express server, with a GET route for the location / weather / parks resource, from API servers.
-It's working great locally, but in heroku there is an issue
+And storing/retrieving it to/from postqresql DB.

 #### Feature 1: Database